HigherLevelDev/higherleveldev.github.io/_posts/2024-09-22-Intro-to-Higher-Level-Dev.md

 As a result, I'm starting my own boutique consultancy, helping companies to radically improve their developer productivity by adopting this same workflow.

-My goal is to build a sustainable, one-man, business, fostering long-term relationships with a small set of software teams, so they can leverage the Higher Level Dev Kit to supercharge their development in a totally affordable way.
+My goal is to build a sustainable business, fostering long-term relationships with a small set of software teams, so they can leverage the Higher Level Dev Kit to supercharge their development in a totally affordable way.

 Together, we can improve the toolkit, incorporate the latest and greatest LLM models (O1 anyone?), and be at the forefront of AI-augmented development.